Jodosoft/Libraries/README.md

 ### Performance considerations

-The numeric value types provided by this package are [readonly structs](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/struct#readonly-struct) that wrap built-in numeric types.
-Therefore they may consume more memory at runtime compared to using built-in numeric types alone.
+The numeric types provided by this package are structs that wrap values and operations provided by built-in numeric types.
+Therefore they may consume more CPU time and runtime memory compared to using built-in numeric types alone.

 If developing a performance-sensitive application, use a profiler to assess the impact on performance.